-Training for a longer race or doing multiple high-intensity trainings each week will place higher demands on your body.
-A slightly higher carb ratio is therefore excellent for fast energy by making sure your glycogen stores are full.
-In this case, we therefore recommend you change your macro settings to: Carbs 60 % Protein >15% Fat >25%
+Training for a longer race or doing multiple high-intensity training each week will place higher demands on your body.
+A carb intake around 50% can be enough (1) but you can increase it to make sure that your glycogen stores are full.
+In this case, we therefore recommend you change your macro settings to: Carbs 60% Protein >15% Fat >25%.

 So what are the macros used for?

 Carbs are used primarily as fuel, especially in high-intensity training.
 Carbs are stored in muscles and the liver in the form of glycogen, but they need to be replaced regularly since stores are limited and deplete quickly.
-They are ideal for immune system strength, building muscle and aiding recovery.
+They are ideal for immune system strength, building muscle and aiding recovery (2).

 Simple carbs: Should be eaten before and after scheduled exercise.
 They are digested quickly for fast energy.
-Post training, they provide energy to refill your more or less empty glycogen stores – vital for best recovery.
+Post training, they provide energy to refill your more or less empty glycogen stores – vital for best recovery (3)